FI0705 – Travel

 - All student travel must be reimbursed in accordance with FI0535 and, if applicable, reported to the campus financial aid office.

 - Cash advances may be obtained when university travel would impose a financial burden for the employee or student traveling on university business.
-Advances are not available to employees or students who are not expected to be on campus to clear the advance.

 - Advances are limited to a maximum of eighty percent (80%) of estimated reimbursable travel expenses.
 However, team, tour, and international travel may be advanced at one hundred percent (100%) of estimated travel costs.